 - Not have any convictions for the sale or possession of illegal drugs while receiving federal financial aid

-For the 2018-2019 academic year (September, 2018 - June, 2019), families can file their FAFSA as early as October 1, 2017.
+Families can file their FAFSA as early as October 1 for the following academic year.
 This FAFSA will be based on the student and parent prior, prior income (taxes filed the previous spring).
-Since the majority of tax filers have already filed their 2016 tax returns, the FAFSA application process should be quick and easy.
+Since the majority of tax filers have already filed their tax returns, the FAFSA application process should be quick and easy.
 You can use the IRS Data Retrieval Tool when completing the FAFSA, which allows you to pull the tax information directly from the IRS into the FAFSA.
 For privacy purposes, you will not see the actual figures when they are transferred, but can rest assured that they are accurate, based on the tax return that you submited to the IRS.

 Be sure to list MMA’s school code, 002181, to ensure the results will be shared with the Academy.
 Don't forget to provide your social security number on your Admissions application, otherwise, we won't receive your FAFSA results.

 Our policy is to email the student, using their MMA email address, if anything is missing from his/her application, once the student initiates the process.
 We will send at least 4 emails to the student.
 If after the final notice we still do not receive a response, we will assume at that point that the student is no longer interested in applying for financial aid and will stop sending notifications.
 Students can always check their application status on our Self Service Portal to see what we have received and if anything is still missing.